mrsurya1304/Online-TTE/README.md

 # Deployed with executable JAR file
 Link: https://drive.google.com/drive/folders/1xofZ6FI3LeGFFprJETP355V6MF435iZL?usp=sharing

-Download the folder in the above link into a desired path Go into that folder named executablejar and click on the OnlineTTE.jar file to run the application
+Download the folder in the above link and unzip it into a desired path

+Go into the unzipped folder named executablejar and click on the OnlineTTE.jar file to run the application

 # Future ideas
 - Bringing in scanning options so ID proof can be scanned and automatic verification/checking can be done.